Glassport, Pennsylvania

 Glassport is a borough in Allegheny County, Pennsylvania, United States, approximately 10 mi south of Pittsburgh and the confluence of the Monongahela and Allegheny rivers where they form the Ohio River.
 Glassport lies along the east side of the Monongahela River in the "Mon Valley", where many blue-collar municipalities have suffered severe economic decline in the wake of the loss of steel-making throughout the Greater Pittsburgh area.
 In 1910, the population of Glassport was 5,540.
 By 1940, it had risen to 8,748, but has since declined to 4,475 as of the 2020 census.

 Government

 The mayor of Glassport is Keith DiMarco, and the council members are: Anthony Colecchi, Mark Stecak, Dave Kowalski, Megan Deverse, Amy Nabors, Bob Miskanin, and Paul Trunzo.
-Elaina Skiba and Andrea Foster are the borough staff.